abdi-edoc-de/NIH-scheduler/README.md

 Once the environment is activated, your terminal prompt will show `(venv)` to indicate that you're inside the virtual environment.

-### 2. Install NIH Scheduler from GitHub
+### 2. Install Scheduler from GitHub

-With your virtual environment activated, run the following command to install the **NIH Scheduler** directly from the GitHub repository:
+With your virtual environment activated, run the following command to install the **Scheduler** directly from the GitHub repository:

 ```bash
 pip3 install git+https://github.com/abdi-edoc-de/NIH-scheduler.git